-Chances are, there’s a couple of things you need to do this coming weekend that you’re not particularly looking forward to.
+Chances are, there are a couple of things you need to do this coming weekend that you’re not particularly looking forward to.
 Whatever they are, make them a priority and do them first.

 The more we put off the hard stuff, the harder it becomes.
 Often, it never gets done, yet if you bite the bullet and undertake the tasks you’re looking forward to the least first, you’ll be able to forge on with the more enjoyable stuff.